workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 == Changelog ==
 = 2.0.0 =
-**WARNING:** This release comes with breaking changes.
-Before proceed, read the article How to migrate from version 1.x to version 2.0.
+**Attention:** The changes in this release are substantial and an additional manual setup is needed.
+Before proceed, read the article [How to migrate from to a new WordPress plugin](https://support.workshopbutler.com/article/110-how-to-migrate-to-new-wordpress-plugin)

 Meet a completely new version of our website integration widgets.
 It includes a huge number of modifications, and makes the process of customisation very simple.
 Here's just a short list of what we added: